Top 10 Tips for Easter Egg Decorating

 Tip 5 - Cover them in paper maché

-This is especially great to do with blown eggs because a coat of hardened paper adds a layer of strength to the naturally fragile eggs.
+This is especially great to do with blown eggs because a coat of hardened paper adds a layer of strength to the naturally fragile eggshell.

 Here's where it gets fun - use tissue paper!
-It conveniently comes in bright colours that often remind us of spring.
+It conveniently comes in bright colours and patterns that often remind us of spring.
 Dip 1 inch pieces of tissue paper into a mixture of equal parts water and liquid glue.
-Paste the pieces onto the egg's shell and smooth over with a paintbrush or (if you're willing to get messy) your fingers.
-Allow to dry over night.
+Paste the pieces onto the eggshell and smooth over with a paintbrush or (if you're willing to get messy) your fingers.
+Allow to dry overnight.

 Tip 6 - Tye dye eggs

-If one colour on your eggs isn't enough we don't blame you!
+If one colour on your eggs isn't enough we won’t judge!
 It's plenty of fun to dress your eggs in a rainbow of hues.
 Tye dye is a great way to do it.
 Pick your favourite dye colours from Tip 2 and using a spoon, gently pour them over each egg.
 Make sure to start with the lightest colours first and use darker ones as you go.

 You can let the eggs dry between adding colours for more solid colour differentiation or you can pour them all on within minutes to swirl them into a colour gradient.